How to Set Your Freelance Rates: A Guide for Beginners

 4. Your Expenses and Financial Goals

-Your freelance rate must be set not only to cover costs to run your business (e.g. software, equipment, taxes) but also to fulfill personal financial goals (e.g. saving for vacation, retirement).
-You must calculate your monthly expenses or desired income to find your minimum rate.
+Freelance rates must be based not only on covering the costs that running the business incurs (e.g. software, equipment, taxes) but also on meeting personal financial goals such as vacation or retirement savings.
+Calculate monthly expenses or desired income to determine the minimum rate.

 Formula: (Monthly Expenses + Desired Income) ÷ Billable Hours = Minimum Hourly Rate